AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/sendgrid-file-limitation.md

 ---
 # [!DNL SendGrid limitation] on Adobe Commerce Cloud

-This article provides some workarounds to the [!DNL SendGrid limitation] on Adobe Commerce Cloud.
+This article provides some workarounds to the [!DNL SendGrid limitation] on Adobe Commerce on Cloud infrastructure.

 ## Affected products and versions